octabytes/blog/content/posts/logto/top-10-most-used-open-source-software-on-our-platform/index.md

 ---
-draft: true
+draft: false
 title: "Top 10 Most Used Open Source Software on our Platform"
-date: "2024-06-25"
+date: "2024-11-20"
-description: "Are you looking for open-source software you can use to improve your business, create new projects, and automate your workflows to simplify your life?

-Discover amazing tools and take inspiration from what our community uses through the top 10 most used open-source software on our fully-managed service hosting platform.

-#10"
-tags: []
+description: "Explore the top 10 most used open-source software tools that can enhance your business, improve workflows, and inspire new projects.
+From project management and databases to automation and chatbots, these tools are essential for streamlining tasks and boosting productivity."
+tags: [open-source, software, business, automation, project management, workflow, databases, MySQL, PostgreSQL, Taiga, Paperless-ngx, BookStack, Superset, Keycloak, Directus, N8N, Typebot, CMS, API, identity management, chatbot]
-categories: [Identity and access management]
+categories: [Applications, CMS, Security, CMS, Databases, Identity and access management]
 cover:
   image: images/cover.png
   caption: "Top 10 Most Used Open Source Software on our Platform"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---